Yandex Cloud

 • accessKey, secretKey: ID and contents of the static access key.

 • fastUpload: Fast upload of large files to S3 storage.
-The possible values are as follows:
+The possible values are:

 • true (default): PXF generates files on the disk before sending them to S3 storage.